laurengarcia/url-metadata/README.md

   timeout: 10000,

   // Node.js v6+ only: max size of response in bytes
-  // Set to 0 to disable
+  // Default set to 0 to disable max size
   size: 0,

+  // Node.js v6+ only; defaults to true
+  compress: true,

   // Charset to decode response with (ex: 'auto', 'utf-8', 'EUC-JP')
   // defaults to auto-detect in `Content-Type` header or meta tag